Fresh Blackberry Chia Jam

 TIP: Be sure to label your lids before placing in the freezer.

-Medium Stockpot- You can even simmer this in your instant pot on SAUTE mode!
+Medium Stockpot- You can even simmer this in your Instant Pot on SAUTE mode!

 How to store fresh jams